Contreras, Szczur lead Cubs comeback over Phillies, 5-4 (May 03, 2017) | FOX Sports

 Cubs starting pitchers now have an ERA of 11.00 in the first inning, by far the worst in the majors.
 After the first, the unit has an ERA of 3.25.

+”It was huge to kind of just turn the page a little bit, get back into the aggressive mindset, execute, try and force weak contact,” Arrieta said. ”That was kind of the theme of the game from that point on.”

-Arrieta helped his own cause with a run-scoring groundout in the second, driving in Jason Heyward.
+The right-hander helped his own cause with a run-scoring groundout in the second, driving in Heyward.

-Freddy Galvis hit a sacrifice fly in the fourth for the Phillies, but the Cubs grabbed the lead for good with four in the sixth.

-Anthony Rizzo and Ben Zobrist started the rally with singles, and then Heyward dropped a single to left field to make it 3-2.
-After a passed ball by Knapp put runners on second and third, Contreras doubled into the left-field corner.
-Szczur, batting for Arrieta, followed with an RBI single that gave Cubs a 5-3 lead.

 TRAINER’S ROOM